InCommon Federation Participant Operational Practices

 Electronic Identity Database

 2.8 How is information in your electronic identity database acquired and updated?
 Are specific offices designated by your administration to perform this function?
-Are individuals allowed to update their own information on-line?
+Are individuals allowed to update their own information online?

-Our electronic identity database is fed automatically from the “systems of authority” (SOA) depending on the category of person.
+A: Our electronic identity database is fed automatically from the “systems of authority” (SOA) depending on the category of person.
 HR maintains the Human Resource records for Faculty and Staff.
 The Admissions Office generates the initial student record in the Student System, and then the Registrar maintains those records once the student is accepted and pays the enrollment deposit.
 There is no ability for anyone other than the IT department to modify or alter the Electronic Identity Database directly.
 No individual can update their own records.

 2.9 What information in this database is considered “public information” and would be provided to any interested party?